MihaylovArtem/AMImageSequenceView/README.md

 ![License](https://cocoapod-badges.herokuapp.com/l/AMImageSequenceView/badge.(png|svg))

-`AMImageSequenceView` is a simple View to create image sequence in your iOS app.
+`AMImageSequenceView` is a simple view for showing image sequence in your iOS app.
 This view is intended for viewing 360-spin images.
 It supports 360-degree horizontal rotation and image zooming.

 ## Image examples